 Big data brings a new challenge for most competition authorities.
 A series of decisions, such as the Facebook/WhatsApp merger, have faced severe criticism by competition policy experts.
 One of the reasons for this is that the barrier created by big data is not well-understood.

 Commission officials defined big data as “large sets of data.”
-Our experts argue that the concept of “big data” is much broader: it is the ability to collect and analyse a large volume and variety of data in a timely fashion.
+In this Expert Opinion, our experts argue that the concept of “big data” is much broader: it is the ability to collect and analyse a large volume and variety of data in a timely fashion.

 Data can lose its value quickly.
 For example, Google needs a consumer’s latest search history to ensure it displays the most relevant ads.
 Search history from years ago – or even weeks ago – may be irrelevant in predicting what they are interested in today.
 So it is not usually the volume of data that determines whether a barrier exists but the ability to collect and process it rapidly.